 DraftKings Indiana Online Sportsbook Promo Code

-DraftKings is among the top online sportsbooks in New Jersey and has plans to expand their footprint into several emerging US markets, including Pennsylvania, Tennessee and of course, Indiana.
-DraftKings will be able to operate in the Hoosier State via a deal with Penn National Gaming, who operates Ameristar Casino Hotel East Chicago, to share their online sports betting license.
+DraftKings is among the top online sportsbooks in New Jersey and has plans to expand their footprint into several emerging US markets, including Pennsylvania, Tennessee and now, of course, Indiana.
+DraftKings operates in Indiana via a deal with Penn National Gaming, who owns Ameristar Casino Hotel East Chicago, to share their online sports betting license.

 |Casino Partner||Ameristar Casino East Chicago|

-What Advantages Will DraftKings Have in the Indiana Online Sports Betting Market?
+What Advantages Does DraftKings Have in the Indiana Online Sports Betting Market?

 - Great Partnership: Penn National has shown a true dedication to being a major player throughout the US sports betting market.
 After landing a landmark deal with some of the biggest names in iGaming, Penn National will be partnering with DraftKings to allow entry into seven states, including Indiana.

-- Familar Name: DraftKings is one of the most recognizable names in the business thanks to their DFS site.
-DraftKings makes the transition to sports betting easy by using a shared wallet with their DFS site.
+- Familiar Name: DraftKings is one of the most recognizable names in the business thanks to its DFS site.
+DraftKings makes the transition to sports betting easy by using a shared wallet with its DFS site.

-DraftKings PA Online Sportsbook will be available on Mac, PC, Android app and iOS (Apple) app.
+DraftKings Indiana Online Sportsbook will be available on Mac, PC, Android app and iOS (Apple) app.

 - Transfer from DFS